19 min read

 The E-1 visa is for individuals or companies conducting substantial trade between the U.S. and Canada.
 At least 50% of international trade must be between the two countries, and the trade must be substantial (sizable and continuing exchange of goods, services, or technology).

-E-1 status is granted in 2-year increments with unlimited renewals.
+USCIS grants E-1 status in 2-year increments with unlimited renewals.
 Like E-2, E-1 spouses can work in the U.S.

 Additional Work Visa Options for Canadian Citizens